 Unlike younger kids whose chore charts might include “brush my teeth” and “get dressed” as part of their daily routine, 8-10-year-olds should be expected to perform these tasks without being written on paper.

-Although some 8-10 year olds might need daily reinforcement to get this tasks done, they aren’t necessarily “chores”.
+Although some 8-10-year-olds might need daily reinforcement to get these tasks done, they aren’t necessarily “chores”.

 Chore Allowances and Rewards for 8-10 years olds

 Kids love money!
 Who doesn’t, right?
 Especially 8 to 10-year-olds.

-This age group is starting to realize that money can get them things they like.
+This age group is starting to realize that money can get the things they like.
 They are starting to love the idea of having their “own money” to buy “whatever they want”.

 Although introducing them to the concept of money management and value at a young age is important, it is just as crucial to make sure we are doing it correctly.

 It is not recommended that children receive monetary compensation to do all household chores.

-Doing chores is part of their contribution for being part of the family.
-Also, doing chores teaches them how to care for themselves and be responsible for their surrounding and belongings.
+Doing chores is part of their contribution to being part of the family.
+Also, doing chores teaches them how to care for themselves and be responsible for their surroundings and belongings.
 Therefore, chores should not be conditional to monetary compensation, because that can create a sense of confusion and set false expectations down the road.

 No child should feel like they should get paid to make their bed in the morning.
-Once they are off to collage, no one will pay them to wash their own laundry or wash their own dishes.
+Once they are off to college, no one will pay them to wash their own laundry or wash their own dishes.

 With that said, you can designate special “optional” tasks or “Work for Hire” chores that they can do for money, once their daily chores are completed.